 Aha!
 Now we get to an animal group that I really know a lot about!
 I, Rattenborough, am part of this group of animals myself!
 I'm talking about mammals.
 Do you remember the characteristics that scientists use to identify mammals?
 Hair is one major characteristic.
-Live birth and giving milk to their young are others.
+Other characteristics include some mammals having live births, laying eggs, and giving milk.
 They breathe oxygen from the air using their lungs.
 Mammals are also warm-blooded, and they are vertebrates.
 Most scientists agree that mammals are the smartest creatures in the animal kingdom.
 All animals communicate in some way.
 Dogs communicate by barking and wagging their tails.
 Cows moo.
 Some cats meow, others roar.
-But mammals seem to use the most complex forms of communication.
+One group of mammals, primates, uses complex communication.
 Humans use language to talk.
 They also communicate with their faces and hands.
 Some apes and chimpanzees have even been taught to use sign language to communicate.